WHAT I'M DOING NOW

 MY GUITAR PRACTICING

-I'm trying to find the time to jump into a new piece (it's a secret!) which I plan to record/video in the near future.
-I may need to knock off an hour or two of sleep.
+I finally found the time to learn a new piece (it's a secret!) which I plan to record/video in the near future.
+I have been wanting to record this piece for over 20 years!

 And, of course, I'm always staying in shape and maintaining my old repertoire.